Magnetic Contactor- Principle, Types, Advantages

 The contacts that act directly on the load to be controlled are called the main contacts or poles.

 The main contacts are connected to the circuit to be governed.
-Ensuring the establishment and interruption of the main currents and depending on the number of currents paths, it may be bipolar, tri-polar, tetra polar, etc., maneuvers being carried out simultaneously on all tracks.
+Ensuring the establishment and interruption of the main currents and depending on the number of current paths, it may be bipolar, tri-polar, tetra polar, etc., maneuvers being carried out simultaneously on all tracks.

 2. Auxiliary contacts

-They are two types of auxiliary contacts.
+There are two types of auxiliary contacts.

 • Normally Open (NO)